WISSOrg/web2019/README.md

 ## License

 The javascript and setting files are distributed under the MIT license.
-All rights are reserved regarding the contents, including texts, media contents, etc.
+All rights are reserved regarding the other contents, including texts, media contents, etc.